dhonysilva/learn-sql/README.md

 It a great tool for learning SQL and data analysis.

+During this guide, we are going to follow the instructions on the DuckDB in Action book.
+You can donwload your copy [here](https://motherduck.com/duckdb-book-brief/).

 ## Livebook

 Livebook is an interactive notebook that allows you to write and run code in real-time.
 All of hist capabilities provides us with an outstading learning experience to study SQL on a live environment.